getsentry/sentry-docs/README.md

 - You can determine which engine is used by viewing source and looking for `"Rendered with"` in the HTML.

+- The new `wizard/` pages are automatically generated upon Jekyll builds from any pre-existing wizard entries.
+It will _not_ overwrite new pages you add, only pages which still exist on the Jekyll site.

 ## MDX Components + Markdown

 :pray: that MDX v2 fixes this.